Kaiser Permanente vs. Aetna Insurance

 Which is better, Aetna or Kaiser Permanente?

-Aetna is better than Kaiser Permanente when it comes to the availability of coverage and the size of its network.
-Even so, Kaiser Permanente insurance comes with its own perks such as the convenience of having your medical treatments and insurance claims handled by the same company.
+Aetna is generally better than Kaiser Permanente when it comes to the number of states it operates in and the size of its network.

 Is Aetna or Kaiser Permanente better in California?